ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-The No-BS Guide to Learning to Code in 2026: From Confusion to Career - <a href="https://medium.com/@nanakwabenaaboraah/the-no-bs-guide-to-learning-to-code-in-2026-from-confusion-to-career-3790625e5976?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why You Should Learn TypeScript in 2026 (And How to Start) - <a href="https://meetpan1048.medium.com/why-you-should-learn-typescript-in-2026-and-how-to-start-1c656e0e13fb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nana Aboraah`**
+✍️ **posted by `Meet`**

-<blockquote>If you’re overwhelmed by contradictory advice, paralyzed by choice, and wondering whether you should learn Python, JavaScript, or…
+<blockquote>Discover why TypeScript is the must-learn language in 2026 and how it makes your code safer, cleaner, and easier to maintain.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Mantine SelectStepper: A Modern Alternative to Traditional Dropdowns - <a href="https://medium.com/@giovambattista.fazioli/mantine-selectstepper-a-modern-alternative-to-traditional-dropdowns-c13ea81cf962?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Goodbye useEffect: Why I Switched from Ethers.js to Wagmi for Web3 React Apps - <a href="https://aaravos.medium.com/goodbye-useeffect-why-i-switched-from-ethers-js-to-wagmi-for-web3-react-apps-3b8d9c27ccb9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Giovambattista Fazioli`**
+✍️ **posted by `Celestial Elf`**

-<blockquote>In the world of modern web development, choosing the right UI component can make or break the user experience.
-Today, we’re excited to…
+<blockquote>A guide to the modern Web3 stack: Next.js, Wagmi, Viem, and why imperative code is killing your dApp’s UX.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Webhooks in Action: How Payments, CI/CD, and Notifications Work - <a href="https://medium.com/@praveengaddam319/webhooks-in-action-how-payments-ci-cd-and-notifications-work-6167b8ed57c1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Inside Kafka Security: How TLS and SASL Work Under the Hood - <a href="https://medium.com/@praveengaddam319/inside-kafka-security-how-tls-and-sasl-work-under-the-hood-6e6ee5056659?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `PraveenCodes`**

 <blockquote>if you are not a medium member then Click heree to read free
 Continue reading on Medium »</blockquote>

 <h3>4.
-Create and Publish a React Component to NPM (2026 Updated Guide) - <a href="https://medium.com/@jciccio/create-and-publish-a-react-component-to-npm-2026-updated-guide-a34e02e653cc?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript Catches Types.
+Tests Catch Everything Else. - <a href="https://medium.com/codetodeploy/typescript-catches-types-tests-catch-everything-else-5180b7066ad0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jose Ciccio`**
+✍️ **posted by `Coding Creed Technologies `**

-<blockquote>I’ve been wanting to update this post for a while, so here goes the 2026 version.
+<blockquote>TypeScript is great at telling you when you’re lying to yourself.
-Continue reading on Medium »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <h3>5.
-10 Git Commands That Separate Senior Developers From Everyone Else - <a href="https://medium.com/@gaddamnaveen192/10-git-commands-that-separate-senior-developers-from-everyone-else-dda9ca5641a7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Good Architecture Matters More Than Framework Choice - <a href="https://medium.com/@harshilsuthar427/why-good-architecture-matters-more-than-framework-choice-0cc8759fda4d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gaddam.Naveen`**
+✍️ **posted by `Harshil Suthar`**

-<blockquote>if you are not a medium member then Click here to read free
+<blockquote>Every few years, the software development world witnesses the same pattern: a new framework emerges, promises to solve all our problems…
 Continue reading on Medium »</blockquote>

 <h3>6.
-How to Hire Dedicated Next.js Developers for Your Enterprise in India - <a href="https://medium.com/@bde_31397/how-to-hire-dedicated-next-js-developers-for-your-enterprise-in-india-94cb61028e20?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Showing Tooltip Only When AG Grid Header Is Truncated - <a href="https://medium.com/@sapnakul/showing-tooltip-only-when-ag-grid-header-is-truncated-a5a1edfb14fc?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Declone Labs`**
+✍️ **posted by `Sapna Kul`**

-<blockquote>Introduction: Market Overview & Industry Insights
+<blockquote>When working with AG Grid, a common UX requirement is:
 Continue reading on Medium »</blockquote>

+<h3>7.
+React JS vs. Next.js: Which One Should You Choose in 2026? — Explained by @BipinSharmaHub - <a href="https://medium.com/@jackstranger172/react-js-vs-next-js-which-one-should-you-choose-in-2026-explained-by-bipinsharmahub-f94fd5094f8a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Bipin Sharma Hub`**

+<blockquote>If you are a web developer, you probably know that React and Next.js are the two most popular choices for building modern interfaces…
+Continue reading on Medium »</blockquote>

+<h3>8.
+Vercel Just Dropped the React Bible as a Claude Code Skill - <a href="https://medium.com/@dan.avila7/vercel-just-dropped-the-react-bible-as-a-claude-code-skill-0c1cd905a1b4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Daniel Avila`**

+<blockquote>Install Vercel’s React best practices from aitmpl.com in one command
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Next.js vs Express: I Built Both.
-One Was 3x Slower in Production. - <a href="https://medium.com/@code_pulse_devrim/next-js-vs-express-i-built-both-one-was-3x-slower-in-production-7e5b7cddfeff?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Migrated a React App to Next.js 16 and Got a 218% Performance Boost on Mobile - <a href="https://medium.com/@webmaster_84652/i-migrated-a-react-app-to-next-js-16-and-got-a-218-performance-boost-on-mobile-8ae35ee2a739?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Devrim's Code blows`**
+✍️ **posted by `Mark`**

-<blockquote>Dependency injection overhead vs raw speed — and when “enterprise” kills performance
+<blockquote>From unusable 26-second load times to sub-1-second performance: A real-world architecture upgrade st
 Continue reading on Medium »</blockquote>

 <h3>2.
-Zero to Three Production Apps: The Mindset That Matters More Than Experience - <a href="https://medium.com/@lohithsurisetty/zero-to-three-production-apps-the-mindset-that-matters-more-than-experience-20cd08e2458e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Increase the Speed of Your App (Angular + Modern Frontend Guide) - <a href="https://acharyaks90.medium.com/how-to-increase-the-speed-of-your-app-angular-modern-frontend-guide-6968e11fac11?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lohithsurisetty`**
+✍️ **posted by `Anil Kumar`**

-<blockquote>I had never touched Next.js.
-Six months later, I shipped 3 web apps to production.
+<blockquote>Performance is one of the biggest factors that determines user satisfaction, SEO ranking, and conversion rates.
+Whether you’re building…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Building a Scalable SaaS Ecosystem at 21: The Tech Stack Behind “Najiz” - <a href="https://medium.com/@zeyadshlb/building-a-scalable-saas-ecosystem-at-21-the-tech-stack-behind-najiz-626740312c6b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Fix Chromium on Vercel: A Complete Guide to Solving the “libnspr4.so” Error - <a href="https://medium.com/@qudratullahofficial07/how-to-fix-chromium-on-vercel-a-complete-guide-to-solving-the-libnspr4-so-error-b525790c6f6e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zeyad Shalaby`**
+✍️ **posted by `qudrat ullah`**

-<blockquote>They told me the e-commerce market was saturated.
-They said, “Why build another platform when Shopify exists?”
+<blockquote># How to Fix Chromium on Vercel: Solving the “libnspr4.so” Error
 Continue reading on Medium »</blockquote>

 <h3>4.
-Building an AI-Powered Quiz Platform with Google Gemini: A Complete Guide to Modern Web Development - <a href="https://irfandwisamudra.medium.com/building-an-ai-powered-quiz-platform-with-google-gemini-a-complete-guide-to-modern-web-development-858e62217520?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Authentication in Next.js App Router (Sessions, JWT & Real-World Patterns - <a href="https://blog.stackademic.com/authentication-in-next-js-app-router-sessions-jwt-real-world-patterns-4998e6403f13?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Irfan Dwi Samudra`**
+✍️ **posted by `Chandan | Full-Stack Developer`**

-<blockquote>How I Built a Production-Ready Quiz Generator Using Next.js 16, React 19, and Google’s Latest AI ModelIntroduction: The Problem That…
+<blockquote>Almost every real product needs authentication.
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>5.
-Mantine SelectStepper: A Modern Alternative to Traditional Dropdowns - <a href="https://medium.com/@giovambattista.fazioli/mantine-selectstepper-a-modern-alternative-to-traditional-dropdowns-c13ea81cf962?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Save Form Data Directly to Google Sheets Using Google Sheets API (Next.js — Step by Step) - <a href="https://medium.com/@crbodarya05/how-to-save-form-data-directly-to-google-sheets-using-google-sheets-api-next-js-step-by-step-9e28f96593ef?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Giovambattista Fazioli`**
+✍️ **posted by `CHIRAG BODARYA`**

-<blockquote>In the world of modern web development, choosing the right UI component can make or break the user experience.
-Today, we’re excited to…
+<blockquote>Step 1: Create a Google Account
 Continue reading on Medium »</blockquote>

 <h3>6.
-How Next.js Changes the Way You Architect Frontend Applications (With Practical Examples) - <a href="https://medium.com/@otokpabenard/how-next-js-changes-the-way-you-architect-frontend-applications-with-practical-examples-5da776a1eb84?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering the use cache Directive: A 2026 Guide to Granular Caching - <a href="https://medium.com/@shahzaibnawaz/mastering-the-use-cache-directive-a-2026-guide-to-granular-caching-74075d1c0fef?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Benard Otokpa`**
+✍️ **posted by `Shahzaib Nawaz`**

-<blockquote>When people talk about Next.js, they often say things like “better SEO” or “faster performance”.
- While that’s true, the most interesting…
+<blockquote>We finally stopped monkey-patching fetch.
+Here is how the new standard works.
 Continue reading on Medium »</blockquote>

 <h3>7.
-Level Up Your React Game: Unleash the Power of Custom Hooks!  - <a href="https://medium.com/@komalshehzadi/level-up-your-react-game-unleash-the-power-of-custom-hooks-a1f63259fde7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Goodbye useMemo: How the React Compiler Changed My Next.js Codebase Forever - <a href="https://medium.com/@shahzaibnawaz/goodbye-usememo-how-the-react-compiler-changed-my-next-js-codebase-forever-a3adc9b30139?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `komal shehzadi`**
+✍️ **posted by `Shahzaib Nawaz`**

-<blockquote>Have you ever found yourself copy-pasting the same useEffect and useState logic across different components?
-We’ve all been there.
-It…
+<blockquote>We used to spend hours debugging dependency arrays.
+In 2026, we just write JavaScript.
 Continue reading on Medium »</blockquote>

 <h3>8.
+How to implement Sign in with Apple using NextAuth in NextJs - <a href="https://jordan-mungujakisa.medium.com/how-to-implement-sign-in-with-apple-using-nextauth-in-nextjs-a482a5aff793?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jordan Mungujakisa`**

+<blockquote>I always thought adding Sign in with Apple would be complicated, typical of all other Apple services.
+But I recently implemented Apple Auth
+Continue reading on Medium »</blockquote>

-Server Actions vs. API Routes: Drawing the Right Architectural Boundaries - <a href="https://sameerthite.medium.com/server-actions-vs-api-routes-drawing-the-right-architectural-boundaries-a13be3c1bf57?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>9.
+ReDoc API Documentation: How to Build Beautiful OpenAPI Docs with Next.js and .NET Core - <a href="https://elanchezhiyan-p.medium.com/redoc-api-documentation-how-to-build-beautiful-openapi-docs-with-next-js-and-net-core-edd984e115c6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sameer Thite`**
+✍️ **posted by `Elanchezhiyan P`**

-<blockquote>Server Actions are one of the most exciting additions to modern React and Next.js.
-They promise less boilerplate, tighter integration with…
+<blockquote>If you’ve ever built an API, you already know this truth: Great API documentation is just as important as great code.
 Continue reading on Medium »</blockquote>

 <br/>